gioflores24/NoughtMachine/README.md

 </p

-To run this program, fork this repo and in target/, run
+To run this program, fork this repo and run
 ```
- java -jar NoughtMachine.jar
+ java -jar NoughtMachine-1.0-snapshot.jar
 ```
+Note: This project was created with OpenJDK 11.0.2.
+Be sure you have the right version of Java installed.